 This is a question I get often.
 Why does Facebook block development of tools that would work with Groups?

 Long answer: Facebook tries to protect group communities from spam.
 If they opened an API, any spammer could send 10,000 posts in half an hour, destroying user experience.
 Their decision is that posting to a group is only possible through the visual interface (UI).
-This slows down spammers — but also slows legitimate tools.
+This slows down spammers — but also completely blocks API-based tools like Buffer.

 BuzzPost connects to Facebook just like a human user.
 We open a browser (real Chrome, not headless), load the profile, enter a group, type the text (slowly, like a human), upload photos, add reasonable delays between posts.
-Facebook can't distinguish between BuzzPost and a realtor working from his keyboard — except for the fact that we do it consistently and faster than humans.
+Facebook can't distinguish between BuzzPost and a realtor working from his keyboard — except for the fact that we do it consistently and faster than humans: up to 15 posts per hour from 07:00 to 00:00, meaning up to ~255 posts a day in groups, and in parallel posting to Marketplace overnight (00:00–07:00, about 2 per hour).

 Additional selection criteria